SeawardScience/echoflow/README.md

 ### Particle Cloud

-This displays a PointCloud2 visualization of the particles spawned on the map.
+This display shows a `PointCloud2` visualization of the particles spawned on the map.
+You can select different channels as the color transform to visualize various particle metrics:

+- **speed** – Particle's estimated speed.
+- **course** – Direction of travel in global coordinates.
+- **age** – Time since the particle was spawned or last resampled.
+- *(others may be available depending on configuration)*

 ![Particle filter particle cloud visualization](docs/media/rviz/echoflow_rviz_particle_cloud.png)

 ### Particle Filter Statistics